danielFHcode/hoverer/README.md

       <!-- Results in a text box which displays the content of the 'href' property of the `a` element ('an image') and shows up when the mouse hovers over the img element. -->
       ```

+## What's New In version `1.2.x`?

+In this release a delay of 0.5s was added to match hoe the effect traditionally works in other programs.

+For those looking for the removal of the delay, a `data-hoverer-options` attribute is being worked on, but for now you can just use version `1.0.3`.